OcarCampos/YtuAI/README.md

 ```

 This command activates the custom AI.
 You will see your homunculus begin to act on its own based on the pre-configured behavior.

+## ⚙️ Configuration

+YtuAI is highly configurable to suit your playstyle.
+The main configuration file is `H_Config.lua` located in the `USER_AI` folder.
+Here are the key files you can modify:

+- `H_Config.lua`: Main configuration file where you can adjust parameters like HP/SP thresholds, skill usage, and tactics.
+- `H_Tactics.lua`: Define combat behavior against specific monsters.
+- `H_Skills.lua`: Customize the priority-based skill engine.

+Key configuration options include:

+- **SP Management**: Adjust `V_SkillSPMin` and `V_SkillSPRecover` to control when the homunculus uses skills and when it recovers.
+- **HP Recovery**: Modify `FleeHP` and `RecoverHP` to change when the homunculus flees and when it resumes combat.
+- **Skill Usage**: Fine-tune skill priorities and conditions in `H_Skills.lua`.

+Refer to the detailed documentation in the `documentation/` folder for comprehensive configuration guides.

 ## 📁 Project Structure (Release)